querqy/chorus/katas/001_optimize_a_query.md

 You then need to put this ratings into RRE.
 First move any ratings file in `./rre/src/etc/ratings/` out of that directory, leaving them in `./rre` is fine.
 Then take your freshly exported `Notebook_Computers_rre.json` file and put it in the ratings directory.

 Now, lets look at the RRE setup.
-Open up the `Notebook_Computers_rre.json` file and change the index property from `Notebook Computers` to `ecommerce` to match the name of our Solr index and save that change.

 We want to regression test our pre Querqy algorithm and our post Querqy algorithm.
 So look at the template files in `./rre/src/etc/templates`.
 As you can see v1.0 is just the simplistic query.
 However v1.1 is using the Querqy enabled request handler.
 This is going to let us measure the two against each other.

 While in this kata we are only running the same set of queries as in Quepid, in real life you would be regression testing those two queries against 100's of other rated queries as well.